DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Single GPU Benchmarking Details

 \section{Single GPU Benchmarking Details}

-Because DistMLIP parallelizes neighbor list construction as well as underlying threebody graph creation, utilizing 2 DistMLIP partitions oftentimes leads to faster total inference time and less total memory consumption compared to a baseline implementation (this is especially the case with CHGNet).
+Because DistMLIP parallelizes neighbor list construction as well as underlying threebody graph creation, utilizing only 2 DistMLIP partitions can already lead to faster total inference time and less total memory consumption compared to a baseline implementation without DistMLIP (this is especially the case with CHGNet).
 Therefore, to maintain a fair comparison, all single-GPU results reported in any benchmark utilize 2 DistMLIP partitions performing operations on the same GPU.
 Therefore, only 1 GPU is utilized, but the same fast graph creation algorithms and implementation are shared.
 For all benchmarking tasks, 128 threads were used for neighbor list construction and graph creation.